docker/docs/content/billing/scout-billing.md

 ## Manage your subscription

 To access your subscription details, go to the **Billing** section for your personal account or organization that's subscribed.
 In the **Docker Scout Team** section, select **Change plan** to go to the billing details portal.
-In the billing details portal, you can find your renewal date, invoice history, or cancel your plan.
+In the billing details portal, you can find your renewal date, invoice history, payment methods, or cancel your plan.

 Renewals charge to the original credit card used to buy Docker Scout Team.
+You can manage your payment methods in the billing details portal.

 ### Update number of repositories for your subscription

-To add or remove the number of repositories associated with your subscription, [contact support](https://hub.docker.com/support/contact?topic=Billing&subtopic=Upgrade%20subscription&subject=I%20would%20like%20to%20change%20my%20Scout%20repository%20limit&description=to%20X%20repositories).
+You can add or remove the number of repositories associated with your subscription.

+To add repositories:

+1. In Docker Hub, select **Organizations**.
+2. Select the organization namespace.
+3. Select the **Billing** tab to find your active Docker Scout plan.
+4. Select **Add repositories**.
+5. Enter the number of repositories you want to add, then select **Purchase**.

+This purchase charges your default payment method.

+To remove repositories:

+1. In Docker Hub, select **Organizations**.
+2. Select the organization namespace.
+3. Select the **Billing** tab to find your active Docker Scout plan.
+4. Select **Remove repositories**.
+5. Enter the number of repositories you want to remove, then select **Remove**.

+The number of repositories updates on your next billing cycle.

+> **Note**
+>
+> You can't add repositories while repository removal is pending.
+You can add repositories again during the next billing cycle.

 ### Cancel your subscription